 Disagreements are a normal part of all relationships, especially if the subject is an emotional one.
 So, we need to find a way to address differences while being respectful and diplomatic.
-When you meet a new person, who has different opinions from you on issues you feel strongly about, try and avoid getting into situations where you come into direct disagreement with them.
+If co-workers have different opinions from you on issues you feel strongly about, try and avoid getting into situations where you come into direct disagreement with them.
 If you do enter a disagreement, even if it seems difficult, do not do the following: